 EMERGENCY LECTURE SERIES

 Each academic year’s educational curriculum starts with 10 weeks of Emergency lecture series to get incoming PGY-2s and PGY-1s well versed in recognizing neurologic emergencies and managing them appropriately.
-Unique to our curriculum is an advanced simulation lab for neurologic exam, stroke codes and patented Pupils simulator for neuro-ophthalmologic emergencies.
+Unique to our curriculum is an advanced simulation lab for advanced neurologic exam, stroke codes, status epilepticus, and patented Pupils simulator for neuro-ophthalmologic emergencies.

-Faculty from Neurology, basic neurosciences, guest speakers are invited to give grand rounds, every Thursday.
-One case-based resident -driven grand rounds each month.
+Faculty from Neurology, basic neurosciences and guest speakers are invited to give grand rounds every Thursday.
+One case-based grand rounds for each resident in their final year.

 NEUROLOGY LECTURE SERIES